evanshortiss/fh-health/README.md

 ```
 function fnName(callback) {
-	return callback(err, result);
+  // ...Do some stuff...
+  // ...................
+  if(anErrorOccured) {
+    return callback('Oh crap!', null);
+  } else {
+    return callback(null, 'All good here!');
   }
+}

+health.addCriticalTest('MyCritTest', fnName);
 ```
-Where err is a string/object explaining the error and result is a string/object explaining the test result if it passed.

-Critical tests are those that result in the health endpoint returning a "critical" status if they pass an *err* argument to their callback.
+Critical tests are those that result in the health endpoint returning a "crit" status if they pass a non null *err* argument (the first argument) to their callback.

-Standard tests added via *addTest* are tests that can return an error to their callback without causing a "critical" status, but instead cause a "warning" status.
+Standard tests added via *addTest* are tests that can return an error to their callback without causing a "crit" status, but instead cause a "warn" status.

 ##Simple Example